viniciusmsousa/SynthCast/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:
+* Omitted redundant phrase from Description field in the DESCRIPTION file;
+* Added paper reference in the Description field in the DESCRIPTION file;
+* Added URL field in the DESCRIPTION file.

 ## Test environments
-* local R installation, R 4.1.0
+* local R installation (macos BigSur), R 4.1.0
 * ubuntu 16.04 (on travis-ci), R 4.1.0
 * win-builder (devel)